tinysystems/tinysystems.github.io/README.md

 ## About the Group

-TinySystems research group has been established by [Kasım Sinan Yıldırım](https://sinanyil81.github.io/) since 2018.
-Our group does research on embedded systems hardware and software from the design of operating systems to systems-level applications.
+Tiny Systems research group has been established by [Kasım Sinan Yıldırım](https://sinanyil81.github.io/) since 2018.
+Our group does research on hardware and software for tiny embedded systems that have resource and energy constraints.
+We are interested in problems at the intersection of embedded systems, internet of things (IoT), wireless communication and network protocols, self-organizing sensor networks, distributed algorithms, operating systems/run-times and many more.

 You can use the [editor on GitHub](https://github.com/tinysystems/tinysystems.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.